 Registration: All speakers and moderators are FREE and must register for the conference.

 Bios: View Speaker and Moderator Bios

 All speakers and moderators must provide a brief bio, 250 words or less, with your photo inserted into a ONE PAGE DOCUMENT.
 Please label your bio document using LAST NAME FIRST Example: Smith_Bruce

 C. Session WRITTEN MATERIALS

 - If you desire, a PowerPoint may also be used to assist in presenting the material.

 - If you are submitting a PowerPoint, please submit in PPT, not PDF format.

-- EBA Speaker PowerPoint Template.
-It is best to have no more than 6-8 lines of text per frame or page.
+- EBA Speaker PowerPoint Template. (available Sept 1) It is best to have no more than 6-8 lines of text per frame or page.
 It is often difficult for the audience to view more than 6-8 lines of text on your visuals.